-Attic insulation can be a great cost saver for you utilities.
+Attic insulation can be a great cost-saver for your utilities.
 Insulating your attic can reduce your heating and cooling costs by up to 20%.
-Since heating and cooling make up for an average of about 70% of your utility bills, the savings can be substantial.
+Since heating and cooling make up an average of about 70% of your utility bills, the savings can be substantial.

 Insulation Regulates Temperature In Your Home